newtondotcom/CoffreTonDoc/README.md

 ## TODO LIST

--   Encrypt files before uploading to s3 using seed phrase (same as crypto wallet)
+-   Encrypt files before uploading to s3 using eth address (working in [test](pages/test2.vue))
 -   Add screenshots in the readme
 -   Optimize the arboresence loading
--   Make the research work using [this awesome thing](https://github.com/tantaraio/voy)
+-   Try to make the research work using [this awesome thing](https://github.com/tantaraio/voy)
--   List current sessions (not possible using credentials and jwt)
+-   List current sessions (not possible using credentials and jwt) or enhance with totp ?
--   In the share dialog, offer to share with a link ?
-Maybe not the spirit of this ...

 Test user credentials :